-Pumpkin couscous salad is a healthy Mediterranean-inspired pasta salad made with Israeli couscous and feta.
-The roasted pumpkin and dried apricot provide sweetness, and pine nuts provide a bit of crunchy texture.
+Pumpkin Couscous Salad is a Mediterranean-inspired pasta salad made with Israeli couscous and feta.
+The roasted pumpkin and dried apricot provide sweetness, and pine nuts add crunch.

 Israeli couscous, sometimes called pearl couscous, is a small pasta made from semolina flour, a high protein flour from durum wheat.
-Semolina flour also is used in other couscous and pastas.
+Semolina flour also is used in other couscous, pastas, and semolina bread.

 The grains of Israeli couscous are larger than Moroccan couscous.
 But both are a great accompaniment for saucy dishes like shakshuka.

 Please see the recipe card below for complete information on ingredients and quantities.

 - Substitute a winter squash like butternut or acorn squash for the pumpkin.

 - Add roasted, spiced chickpeas or plain cooked chickpeas to add protein.